CrystalNet-Tech/dotnet-for-delphi-samples/README.md

 * <a href="samples/getting-started/">Receive Data From Serial Ports</a>
 <br>

-> Access Text Files from Delphi
+> How to Access Text Files in Delphi
 * <a href="samples/getting-started/">Read Comma-Delimited Text Files</a>
 * <a href="samples/getting-started/">Read Fixed-width Text Files</a>
 * <a href="samples/getting-started/">Read From Text Files</a>
 * <a href="samples/getting-started/">Read/Add/Update Application Settings</a>
 <br>

-> XML
+> How to Access XML Files in Delphi
 * <a href="samples/getting-started/">Compare two XML element names</a>